Hasbrouck Project Pre-feasibility Study

-The 2016 pre-feasibility study was prepared by a team of Qualified Persons headed by Mine Development Associates (MDA) of Reno, Nevada, and presents a technically straight-forward and economically robust project in a safe jurisdiction.
+The 2016 pre-feasibility study was prepared by a team of Qualified Persons headed by Mine Development Associates (MDA) of Reno, Nevada, and presents a technically simple -forward and economically robust project in a safe jurisdiction.

 The Hasbrouck Project consists of the Hasbrouck and the Three Hills deposits and surrounding land package, located near Tonopah, Nevada.
-All dollar values presented in this news release are in U.S. dollars and are presented on a 100% project basis.
+All dollar values presented are in U.S. dollars and are on a 100% project basis.
 Highlights include:

 - 594,000 recoverable gold-equivalent ounces